bagelsfordagels/Cybersecurity_Home_Lab/projects/command_line_and_security_basics.md

 # User Management

 ## 1.)
 I switched to the root user to execute root commands without having to enter my password each time.
+You can see the terimal changed and has a # instead of a $.
 ![sudo_su](../images/sudo_su.png)